containers/podman/docs/source/markdown/podman-volume-create.1.md

   - The `o` option supports using volume options other than the UID/GID options with the **local** driver and requires root privileges.
   - The `o` options supports the `timeout` option which allows users to set a driver specific timeout in seconds before volume creation fails.
 For example, **--opts=o=timeout=10** sets a driver timeout of 10 seconds.

+For the **image** driver, the only supported option is `image`, which specifies the image the volume is based on.
+This option is mandatory when using the **image** driver.

-When not using the **local** driver, the given options are passed directly to the volume plugin.
+When not using the **local** and **image** drivers, the given options are passed directly to the volume plugin.
 In this case, supported options are dictated by the plugin in question, not Podman.

 ## EXAMPLES